Auto Repair Negligent: Can I Sue the Mechanic or Auto Repair Shop for Bad Service?

 Most people rely on auto repair garages, independent mechanics, or service stations to keep their cars running properly.
 Trained mechanics have the knowledge and skills to diagnose mechanical issues and make repairs.
 If you have been seriously injured in an accident in Queens and you suspect shoddy repair work caused the accident, you may have the right to hold the repair shop financially accountable for your crash and injuries.

-People who are injured in auto accidents in New York start the claims process by filing a claim against their own Personal Injury Protection (PIP) insurance for medical bills.
+People who are injured in auto accidents in New York City start the claims process by filing a claim against their own Personal Injury Protection (PIP) insurance for medical bills.
 If your injuries are serious, your medical costs may exceed the limits of your PIP insurance.
 You may have a right to file a claim against the insurance of the at-fault party that caused the accident.

 Unfortunately, the auto repair shop is unlikely to admit voluntarily that its faulty repair work caused your accident.
 You’ll need an experienced personal injury lawyer to gather evidence demonstrating liability for the accident.
 In Queens, NY, an auto repair negligence attorney at The Tadchiev Law Firm, P.C., can help you determine whether an auto repair shop or mechanic can be held financially accountable for your injuries and losses.